 Students participating in sports are required to have a physical exam on file that was performed within the last three years.
 A completed Sports Qualifying Exam Form must be on file in the student health record.

-Please visit the Forms and Policies page to access all physical forms.
+Please visit the Veracross Parent Portal to access all physical forms.

 Special Health Concerns

 Health Office staff strives to assist and strengthen the student’s learning process by accommodating any existing health conditions.
-Please complete the appropriate questionnaires to assist staff in making decisions regarding the best plan for your child.
+Please provide the health office with your child’s current emergency action plan for their health concern.
+These plans need to be updated annually.
 If deemed appropriate, an Individualized Health Plan (IHP) will be created detailing the steps we will take to accommodate your child’s health needs.

-Action plans for asthma, diabetes, seizures, anaphylaxis and allergic reactions are provided and completed by your health care provider.
-It provides us with the plan to implement in case your child would experience any symptoms or problems while at school
+Action plans for asthma, diabetes, seizures, anaphylaxis, and allergic reactions are provided and completed by your healthcare provider.
+It provides us with a plan to implement in case your child would experience any symptoms or problems while at school.
+Please update plans annually.

 Who is considered a recognized medical authority?